New Zealand PM Jacinda Ardern delays election over Covid-19

 It returned to level one on June 9, with border controls remaining in place but most citizens living life as normal -- until last week..

-As of Sunday, New Zealand had 49 confirmed cases relating to the most recent community cluster and an additional 20 active cases linked to overseas travel, with returning residents still facing a mandatory 14-day quarantine on arrival in the country.
+As of Monday afternoon local time, New Zealand had 58 confirmed cases believed to be related to the most recent community cluster and an additional 20 active cases linked to overseas travel, with returning residents still facing a mandatory 14-day quarantine on arrival in the country.

+Announcing Monday's numbers in a live-streamed update, Director-General of Health Dr. Ashley Bloomfield said that record levels of testing were taking place, with nearly 100,000 of New Zealand's approximately 597,956 Covid-19 tests completed in the last week or so.